srinathesv/portfolio/README.md

 >  - Our main focus is on Factual and Binary questions.
 >  - Inorder to generate questions, we need to do some pre-processing work such as Parts-of-speech(POS) identification, Entities like Names, Geopolitical locations,
 >  referencing words, etc.
 >  - After the preprocessing, it's time to check for the patterns for factual qustions and binary questions.
 For binary question generation, the auxiliary verb in the sentence has to be prepended to the beginning.
+>  - In the below picture, first is the binary question, and second is the factual question.
 ![ ](https://raw.githubusercontent.com/srinathesv/srinath_portfolio/main/Screenshot%202021-12-07%20at%208.23.05%20AM.png)

 >